Arbz-N/Python-Projects/A Professional Command-Line Weather Data Collector/README.md

 ---

 ## Overview
 WeatherPulse CLI is a production-ready Python command-line application that retrieves real-time weather data from the OpenWeatherMap API and stores it in structured JSON format.
-The tool is designed for developers, system engineers, and learners who want a clean example of API integration, secure configuration handling, and professional-grade logging in a CLI environment.
+The tool is designed  who want a clean example of API integration, secure configuration handling, and professional-grade logging in a CLI environment.

 ---